 Shackleton Energy was founded from the space, mining, energy and exploration sectors to meet this challenge as a fully private venture.
 Following successful robotic precursor missions, our industrial astronauts combined with robotic mining capability will make first landing on the South Pole of the Moon and begin deliveries of propellant to our depots in early 2020.
 Customers, partners, technologies, and most importantly, the investor classes aligned with the risk profiles involved have been identified and all the components for a viable business are available.
 Infrastructure investment in space programs has traditionally been the province of governments, but sustainable expansion requires commercial leadership and this is now the responsibility of dynamic new industry.
 The technologies and know-how are ready to be applied.
 Launch services to LEO are available and the industrial capability exists in the aerospace, mining and energy sectors to enable Shackleton Energy to build an in-orbit and Lunar infrastructure.
 What is required right now is bold leadership to integrate these assets into an ongoing program.

-This paper furnishes significant updates to the programmatic elements of Shackleton Energy's architecture and business model and presents points of engagement for governmental and commercial customers requiring access to Shackleton Energy's reusable infrastructure and refueling capabilities in space.
+This paper furnishes significant updates to the programmatic elements of Shackleton Energy's architecture and describes the human tended operations in orbit and on the Lunar surface.